 Personal injury claims are not necessarily a complicated legal process but can become complex by making poor decisions to steer the result.
 Making any of these mistakes can cost you your settlement in the long run by simply sabotaging the way your attorney can go about processing your case.

-The basic rule of thumb is being honest and trusting your attorney while still keeping abreast of how the proceedings will work.
-Doing that should ensure that your claim ends with a reasonable settlement you can use to return to the quality of life you enjoyed before the accident.
+The basic rule of thumb is being honest and trusting your experienced attorney while still keeping abreast of how the proceedings will work.
+Doing that should ensure that your claim ends in a realistic amount of time with a reasonable settlement amount.
+So you can use the money to help you return to the quality of life you enjoyed before the accident.

 Even when you avoid these mistakes, a personal injury claim does not pause the cost of living you need to obtain while the case proceeds.
 On the contrary, standard costs for housing, groceries, and other essentials tend to pile up on top of the medical expenses you incur.